SQE FAQs

 How many people undertaking the SQE prep course/ exams have already secured a training contract?

-The SRA has not shared extensive data on this.
-Because of the flexibility in how and when you can acquire qualifying work experience (QWE), candidates are, generally, more confident of securing QWE because unlike an LPC training contract, the 2 years QWE which you need to accrue can be acquired at between 1 and 4 employers.
+The SRA has not shared any data on this.
+Because of the flexibility in how and when you can acquire qualifying work experience (QWE), candidates should be more confident of securing QWE because unlike an LPC training contract, the two years QWE is easier to secure, as it can be acquired at between one and four employers.

 Do we have any information about how firms are offering jobs/training contracts to students to come in through the SQE route?

-Most of the larger firms have committed their future trainee cohorts to the SQE.
-However, many will still accept applications from LPC graduates.
-The smaller the firm, the more likely it is that they will allow students to choose the LPC or SQE pathway (if the candidate still has the choice).
+The vast majority of the larger firms have committed their future trainee cohorts to the SQE.
+However, some will still accept applications from LPC graduates.
+The smaller the firm, the more likely it is that they will allow students to choose the LPC or SQE pathway (if the candidate still has the choice – which ns broad terms would be any candidate who started their law degree or conversion course in the Autumn of 2021 or earlier).

 If you do a full time Master’s which includes SQE 1 &2, how do you fit in QWE?
 Before, during or after?